codergalib20/docs-portfolio/src/posts/OpenAI-Chat-Completions-in-JavaScript-copy.md

+---
+  title: This is titleOpenAI Chat Completions in JavaScript slug : OpenAI-Chat-Completions-in-JavaScript-copy meta : AI-powered apps are a popular trend in the tech community, with many amazing AI-powered apps already out there.
+If you're interested in building your own AI app, leveraging the power of the OpenAI API is a great place to start.
+---

-# Stream OpenAI Chat Completions in JavaScript
+# OpenAI Chat Completions in JavaScript

 APRIL 24, 2023 | WRITTEN BY VISHWAS GOPINATH